vmware/vic/doc/user_doc/vic_app_dev/container_limitations.md

 	- IPv6 support
 	- service discovery
 - Containers are capable of acquiring DHCP addresses if they are on a network that has DHCP.
+- This version of vSphere Integrated Containers does not support pulling images via image digest.